- Family and Medical Leave Policy

 In addition, to be eligible for leave, the employee must submit all required forms as described below.
 An employee who is eligible for leave to care for a family member in the Armed Forces is eligible for up to a total of 26 weeks of leave in a 12 month period.

-An eligible member of the faculty or professional staff will be granted F&ML for any of the following reasons:
+An eligible member of the faculty or professional staff will be granted Family and Medical Leave for any of the following reasons:

 Due to a Serious Health Condition: